 Is customer support easily accessible?

-Some services offer generalised call centre support, while others provide a more personalised service.
-Currencies Direct (review) and RationalFX (review) aren’t necessarily the cheapest services on the market, however, they do take pride in offering a tailored customer experience.
-The customers of these services, as well as other full-service providers, will often be allocated private dealer to assist and advise on any foreign exchange requirements.
+Some services offer general call centre support, while others provide more personalised service.
+For example, RationalFX is not one of the cheapest services on the market, however, it does take pride in offering a bespoke customer service experience.

 Is the service safe?

-All the features in the world won’t do you any good if a money transfer service is not safe to use.
-There are no hard and fast rules to know exactly what your experience will be before getting started.
-However, there are some important security-related boxes that should be checked from the outset.
+All the features in the world won’t do you any good if the service is not safe.
+There are some important security-related matters that should be checked from the outset.

-All reputable services should be licenced to engage in money transfer activities, and be registered with the relevant financial regulators in the countries in which they operate.
-For example, XE Money Transfer (review) is licenced and regulated in the UK by the Financial Conduct Authority (FCA).
-But because it also operates in Australia, it also has an Australian Financial Services Licence (AFSL) and is regulated by the Australian Securities and Investments Commission (ASIC).
+For example, XE Money Transfer is licenced and regulated in the United Kingdom by the Financial Conduct Authority.
+But because it also conducts business in Australia and the USA, it is regulated by the Australian Securities and Investment Commission and FinCen as well.

-Whichever service you choose to business with should have a secure website.
-To check that a service is complying with secure communication standards, check that their website URL begins with “https://”.
+The service should have a secure website.
+To check that a service is complying with secure communication standards, check that its website URL begins with “https://”.
 If it is properly secured, there should also be small green padlock next to the address bar.
-If it doesn’t comply, it’s probably best not to provide the website with any of your personal information.

 Is the service reputable?

-When you compare money transfer services, it makes sense to do a little bit of research on their reputation.
-The internet be an incredible source of information, but it can also easily become overwhelming.
-There are, however, a few simple checks you can do to gauge the experiences of past customers.
+When you compare money transfer services, you should also consider its reputation.
+There are a few simple checks you can do to gauge the experiences of past customers.

 Many services use social media platforms, such as Facebook or Twitter, to communicate with their customers.
-Their social media account can be observed to see what types of conversations are being exchanged.
-If you’d like to gain a better understanding of a service’s attitude towards its customers, take a look at the interactions on these websites.
-But, like we explained in our guide to safely transfer money online, it’s not a very good idea to converse on these platforms yourself, as it can expose just a bit too much personal information.
+Social media can be observed to see what types of conversations are being exchanged.
+If you’d like to gain a better understanding of what is going on, take a look at these interactions.

-If you really want to put your investigator hat on, take a look at Glassdoor, to see what a service’s employees say about the business.
-In my experience, the performance of any business is very closely tied to its corporate culture.
-If you discover any unusual signs of animosity among the rank and file, it may be an indication of that there are deeper underlying issues that could effect the performance of the service.
+If you really want to put your investigator hat on, take a look at Glassdoor to see what the employees of the service say about it.
+In our experience, the performance of any business is very closely tied to its culture.
+If you discover some unusual reviews, it could be a sign of underlying issues.

 Is the service easy to use?

 Now, we get into the practical details of actually using a service.
-What is the user experience like?
-Is it easy to sign up?
-What do you have to do to verify your identity?
-After all, if you’ve gone to all this effort to refine your search to a couple of services, you’ll want to make sure that the user experience is a good one.
+After all, you’ll want to make sure that its user experience is a good one.